dancing-amigo/Website/content/memo/en/cognitive_dimensions.md

 Only humans walk this dual world, weaving meaning and narrative within it, building civilization.
 This is why we're the only species that can perceive the "narrative dimension."

-So how did this ability evolve, and how did it contribute to human survival?

 ---

 ## 5. Humans as a Species That Evolved to Crave Narrative